Despite pandemic, country figuring out different ways to celebrate Canada Day - Sylvan Lake News

 Interspersed with the musical acts will be speeches from politicians, including Montreal Mayor Valerie Plante and federal Heritage Minister Steven Guilbeault, along with every-day Montrealers describing their vision of the city and the country.

-Promoters call it a “historic event,” describing it as “the first show without an audience in the centre of the Olympic Stadium grounds.”
+Promoters call it a “historic event,” calling it ”the first show without an audience in the centre of the Olympic Stadium grounds.”

+While many municipalities have cancelled their fireworks shows, some Canadians are still planning their own private displays if they live in regions where regulations allow it.

+John Adria, owner of Uncle John’s Fireworks which operates four stores in Alberta, said one group near Edmonton is planning a show but isn’t telling anyone in advance where the fireworks will be launched from.
+That way, he explained, they’ll prevent a crowd from gathering that would violate social-distancing rules.

 Meanwhile in Hamilton, the Canadian Warplane Heritage Museum may do a flyover, weather permitting.